-- Coaches will be diligent and hyperfocused on hygiene practices. - Coaches will wear masks when social distancing is not possible. - Players, coaches and officials will be screened prior to entering the field. - There are several scenarios for the 2020-2021 athletic seasons which will be determined by the NYSPHSAA at a later date.
-The scenarios involve alternate starting dates and change of season based on potential risk by sport. - Spectators for contests - O We will allow 2 spectators per rostered player at home contests. - O Rosters with parents' names will be used for admittance to a contest. - O Supervision will be enforcing social distancing, face covering and per pupil spectators.
+- Coaches will be diligent and hyperfocused on hygiene practices - Coaches will wear masks when social distancing is not possible - Will only allow two spectators per athlete in a socially distant manner. - Players, coaches and officials will be screened prior to entering the field. - There are several scenarios for the 2020-2021 athletic seasons which will be determined by the NYSPHSAA at a later date.
+The scenarios involve alternate starting dates and change of season based on potential risk by sport.

-Hybrid instruction model with athletic participation allowed.
+Hybrid Instruction model with athletic participation allowed.